 Osteoarthritis of the spine is a degenerative disease.
-It cannot be reversed, but treatment can slow down its progression, help control pain, and restore some or all of normal function.
+If it is left untreated, back and neck pain may get worse over time.
+Osteoarthritis cannot be reversed, but treatment can slow down its progression, help control pain, and restore some or all of normal function.

-There is a wide range of treatment options, from self-care and home remedies to spine surgery.
+Finding the most effective therapy for spinal osteoarthritis symptoms is often a process of trial and error.
 Patients may respond to one or a combination of treatments for a time, then find they need to try something else.
-Finding the most effective therapy of osteoarthritis symptoms is often a process of trial and error.

-Manipulation.
-A chiropractor, an osteopathic physician, or a properly trained and licensed physical therapist can perform adjustments on the spine that may help properly align the spine and possibly reduce pain.
+A chiropractor, a doctor of osteopathy, or a properly trained and licensed physical therapist can perform manipulation on the spine that may help correct malalignments and knead out tissue adhesions, reducing pain.